 "Gets to grips with complex fraud cases quickly and easily"

-"A great deal of experience in large fraud work"
+"A great deal of experience in large complex fraud work"

 Represented the first Defendant on a multi-handed multi million pound advertising/ charity fraud.
 The case ran to 10,000 pages plus and required close scrutiny consideration and analysis of banking material, credit control material, telephone evidence and computer data.
 The case resolved on the third day of the trial when the defence analysis was accepted in great part allowing for only a short sentence to be passed compared to that anticipated.